Skip to main content

 Population and housing data: ONS Census 2021.

 Saltash is a community in Cornwall.
 The area receives around 1,890 sunshine hours annually, allowing a 4kWp solar system to generate approximately 4,320 kWh per year, enough to cover 114% of an average household's electricity needs.
-Cornwall ranks #1 in the UK for solar yield, making Saltash an excellent location for solar panels.
-Solar panels in Saltash benefit from 0% VAT on installation, with estimated annual savings of £1210+.
+Cornwall sits at #1 in the UK for solar yield, putting Saltash among the best spots in the country for generation.
+Solar panels in Saltash benefit from 0% VAT on installation, with estimated annual savings of £769+.
 Local MCS-certified installers can assess your property and provide a customised quote.

 Save on Electricity Bills